Braided cofree Hopf algebras and quantum multi-brace algebras: Examples related to quantum groups

-2. $B$ is a subalgebra of A. Furthermore it is both a module-algebra and a comodule-algebra. $B$ has a coalgebra structure such that $\Pi$ is a coalgebra map.
-And with this coalgebra structure, $B$ is both a module-coalgebra and comodule-coalgebra.
+2. The set $B$ is a subalgebra of A. Furthermore it is both a module-algebra and a comodule-algebra.
+Moreover, $B$ has a coalgebra structure such that $\Pi$ is a coalgebra map.
+With this coalgebra structure, $B$ is both a module-coalgebra and a comodule-coalgebra.

 3. The map $B\otimes H\rightarrow A$ given by $b\otimes h\mapsto bi(h)$ is a bialgebra isomorphism, where $B\otimes H$ is with the smash product and smash coproduct.